 1951: NPS acquires Dos Lomitas homestead of Robert Gray.

 1952: First campgorund established.

-1959: Park totally rehabs Quitobaquito, deepens pond, razes buildings, improves general appearance.
+1959: Park rehabs Quitobaquito, deepens pond, razes buildings, improves general appearance.

 1959: Current Visitor Center is dedicated

-1974-76: Gray brothers die, ending the ranching era or Organ Pipe Cactus NM.
+1974-76: Gray brothers die, ending the ranching era at Organ Pipe Cactus National Monument.

 1976: Organ Pipe Cactus declared an International Biosphere Reserve by UNESCO.